ForgeRock/forgeops/cluster/pulumi/gcp/README.md

 # GCP/GKE configuration

 ## Infra Configuration
-The 'infra' Pulumi program is a prequisite for deploying a GKE Pulumi program.
+The 'infra' Pulumi program is a prerequisite for deploying a GKE Pulumi program.

 **infra components**:
 * VPC creation